Seventh Generation Inc.: 1991–2000

-Seventh Generation goes public on 8 November 1993, raising $7 million.
+Newman left Seventh Generation in 1992 to start Magic Hat Brewing Company.
+Seventh Generation went public the next year on 8 November, raising $7 million.

-1994: Seventh Generation enters the mass retail market with three products: dishwasher detergent, non-chlorine bleach, and liquid laundry detergent.

-1995: Mail-order catalog business sold to Gaiam, Inc. and Seventh Generation focuses solely on its wholesale products business.
+In 1994, Seventh Generation entered the mass retail market with three products: dishwasher detergent, non-chlorine bleach, and liquid laundry detergent.
+And in 1995, the company's mail-order catalog business sold to Gaiam, Inc. and Seventh Generation began focusing solely on its wholesale products business.

-2006-2021

-2009: Former PepsiCo division president, Chuck Maniscalco joins company as CEO.
+2001–2021

+Hollender stepped aside as CEO in 2009, and former PepsiCo division president Chuck Maniscalco joined the company and took over the role.
+John Replogle took over as president and CEO in February 2011.
+Joey Bergstein was named CEO in 2017 after Replogle became chairman of the Seventh Generation Social Mission Board.
-2016: In September, Unilever Plc. purchased Seventh Generation for an estimated $700 million.

-2021: In July 2021, Alison Whritenour became Seventh Generation's first female Chief Executive Officer.
+In September 2016, Unilever Plc. purchased Seventh Generation for an estimated $700 million.
+In July 2021, Alison Whritenour became Seventh Generation's first female CEO.

 Awards

 Seventh Generation has received multiple awards.